4 Best Sumo Tours in Tokyo

 The tour began with an engaging demonstration from the retired wrestlers.
 We got to see the history and rules of sumo wrestling in action.
 And let me tell you, even though these wrestlers are retired, they’re still incredibly skilled and strong!
 Watching the mock matches up close was truly awe-inspiring.

-The experience rounded up with a huge sumo wrestler style meal which was delicious.
+The experience finished up with a huge sumo wrestler-style meal, which was delicious.
 It’s the typical meal that wrestlers eat to gain weight, so you’d better believe that we left feeling stuffed.

 This tour was so much fun, and it’s our top choice for families, as kids will love the demos and the chance to step into the ring.
 Whether you’re a sumo fan or just curious, it’s definitely a must-do while in Tokyo!